 Johnny Iguana grew up in Philadelphia, where he studied piano from age eight and played piano and organ in blues bands from age 16.
 He moved to New York City at age 22, where he met one of his greatest musical heroes, Junior Wells.
 He was hired by Junior after auditioning live at the Boston House of Blues, and moved to Chicago in February 1994.
-He toured with the Junior Wells Band for three years, performing in the U.S., Canada, South America, Europe, Australia and New Zealand.
+He toured with the Junior Wells Band for three years, toured with Otis Rush and recorded with Carey (and Lurrie) Bell, Lil’ Ed and more.

-All along, Johnny (often as Iguana or Ig) has also had his own decidedly non-blues rock bands, usually playing his distinctively grimy overdriven organ.
+All along, Johnny has also had his own decidedly non-blues rock bands, sometimes playing his distinctively grimy overdriven organ.
 First came Stevie Lizard & His All-Reptile Orchestra (late ’90s).
-Then came the nationwide cult favorite oh my god (see discography and press quotes), who have toured and recorded since 2000.
-His band Them vs. Them, formed with JQ of the Q Brothers, recorded and performed between 2005 and 2008.
+Then came the nationwide cult favorite oh my god (see discography and press quotes).
+His band Them vs. Them, formed with JQ of the Q Brothers, recorded and performed after that.
 The synth-fueled Software Giant came next.